 However, you shouldn’t worry about your renal function: The only time that the kidneys may be damaged from a bee sting is when the person affected is stung multiple times, as this can present an overabundance of damaged cell tissue for the kidneys to repair.
 Still, as a 2016 study published in the journal Annals of African Medicine notes that “acute renal failure (ARF) following bee stings is an uncommon complication.”

 The proteins present in bee venom—including apamin and melittin—stimulate the heart and adrenal glands to work harder in order to push the infection out of your body, according to Mayo Clinic.
 In turn, this can cause your pulse to speed up.

 Your immune system can overreact.

-In the most serious and rare cases, your immune system can overreact to a bee sting, causing a life-threatening allergic response called anaphylaxis, according to the Mayo Clinic.
-Though this only happens to 5 to 7 percent of those stung by a bee, an overreaction by your immune system can be deadly, with symptoms ranging from minor (hives and itching) to severe (a loss of consciousness).
+In the most serious and rare bee sting cases, the immune system can overreact to the sting, causing a life-threatening allergic response called anaphylaxis, according to the Mayo Clinic.
+Symptoms range from minor inconveniences (like hives and itching) to severe issues (like loss of consciousness).

 Though delayed responses to bee stings are incredibly rare, they usually occur in those with a weak immune system, as the body’s defenses are not able to coordinate a proper response to the sting.
 “The reaction is sometimes delayed by as much as six days and therefore requires immediate transportation to an emergency room and hospitalization,” Marterre notes.